aiez/eg/README.md

      href='https://coveralls.io/github/aiez/lua?branch=master'><img i
 src='https://coveralls.io/repos/github/aiez/eg/badge.svg?branch=master' alt='Coverage Status' /></a></p>

+Give me the fruitful error any time, full of seeds, bursting with its own corrections.
+You can keep your sterile truth for yourself.
+-- Vilfredo Pareto

 The computing scientists main challenge is not to get confused by the complexities of (their) own making.
 -- E.W.
 Dijkstra